-Any number of insect pests has the ability to invade your home and set up shop, establishing themselves in the walls, attic, basement, closets and other places.
-To identify these indoor bugs you will have to pay close attention to such details as their color, size, shape and where you find them within your house.
-Some of the most frequently found bugs inside the home are the bedbug, silverfish, German cockroach, termite, ant, millipede and European earwig.
+Any number of insect pests have the ability to invade your home and set up shop, establishing themselves in the walls, attic, basement, closets and other places.
+To identify different types of bugs that show up at home you will have to pay close attention to such details as their color, size, shape and where you find them within your house.
+Some of the most frequently found bugs inside the house are the bedbug, silverfish, German cockroach, termite, ant, millipede and European earwig.

 Note the flat shape of a bedbug that enables it to hide in the tiniest crack or crevice.
 Bedbugs are only about a fifth of an inch long and have oval flat bodies.
-They are brown to red-brown in terms of color but a deep red after they have enjoyed a meal of blood.
+These very small insects are brown to red-brown in terms of color, but a deep red after they have enjoyed a meal of blood.
 The mouth resembles a beak.